New-Reality-LLC/base-3d-building/README.md

 Unity 2020.3.3f

 ### Instructions:
-There is a scene `“Test_scene.unity”` in the directory `“Dark City 2\Demo”`.
+There is a scene `“Test_scene.unity”` in the directory `"Dark City 2\Demo"`.
 In the Test_scene.unity there is a building with neon banners.
-All mesh, materials and textures are located in the folder `“Dark City\Assets\Source”`.
+All mesh, materials and textures are located in the folder `"Dark City\Assets\Source"`.

 ### Task:
 You need to optimize the building and the banners for a mobile VR (OS Android).
 You need to reduce the number of polygons, if possible reduce number of materials, number of small parts or bake texture.